 Fluff and toss the rice before spreading it back into an even layer and topping it with diced pineapple, red onion and red bell pepper.
 Slide the pan back into the oven for 8 minutes.

 Remove the pan and top with the raw shrimp discarding the sauce in the dish.
 Bake for 5 minutes, before drizzling with 1/2 of the remaining sauce.
 Rotate the pan halfway before sliding the pan back in the oven for 5 more minutes.

 That’s it!
 Sprinkle with sliced green onion and cilantro leaves before serving.

-Scoop and serve on plates with extra sauce on the side.
+Scoop and serve this sheet pan Hawaiian shrimp and rice dinner on plates with extra sauce on the side.
 Delicious doesn’t even begin to describe this.
-So delicious.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »